abhijeetunreal/appadvertisement/content/apps/visualnoteai.md

       name: "Sagar Priyadarshi"
       role: "Writer, Actor and Teacher"
       role: "Writer, Actor and Teacher, Mumbai"
-      quote: "VisualNoteAI has revolutionized how I take and organize notes.
+      quote: "Recall has revolutionized how I take and organize notes.
 The AI enhancement features are absolutely game-changing!"
     - avatar:
         src: "https://avatars.githubusercontent.com/u/71241536?v=4"
         alt: "Abhijeet"
       name: "Abhijeet"
       role: "Product designer, Bengaluru"
-      quote: "As a Product designer, I love how VisualNoteAI automatically organizes my life notes and insperation with AI recognition."
+      quote: "As a Product designer, I love how Recall automatically organizes my life notes and insperation with AI recognition."

     - avatar:
         src: "https://codefrydev.in/about/users/prashant/prashant.jpg"
         alt: "Prashant"
       name: "Prashant"
       role: ".Net backend Developer, Bengaluru"
-      quote: "As a developer, I love to use VisualNoteAI, it help me track and organizes my life using inhanced automated note with AI."
+      quote: "As a developer, I love to use Recall, it help me track and organizes my life using inhanced automated note with AI."

 # FAQ section
 faq:
   title: "Frequently Asked Questions"
   subtitle: "Have questions?
 We've got answers.
 Contact our support team if you need more help."
   items:
-    - question: "What is Visual Notes AI?"
+    - question: "What is Recall?"
-      answer: "Visual Notes AI is a smart diary app that lets you capture your daily life visually and transform it into meaningful, AI-powered storytelling.
+      answer: "Recall is a smart diary app that lets you capture your daily life visually and transform it into meaningful, AI-powered storytelling.
 Your moments are stored securely on your Google Drive, accessible anytime, anywhere."
     - question: "How does it work?"
       answer: "Simply sign in with your Google account, capture moments using your device’s camera, and let AI create rich, story-like notes for each memory.
 You can browse your life’s timeline or revisit past moments from the calendar view."
     - question: "Where is my data stored?"